LogFlux Architecture and Data Flow

 3. Configure Encryption: Set up client-side encryption keys

-4. Install LogFlux Clients: Deploy clients for log analysis
+4. Install LogFlux CLI: Deploy CLI for log analysis and automation

 Next Steps